 - Course repetitions

 Financial aid will be denied until you bring your overall cumulative GPA above a 2.0.

 Maximum Time Frame

 You may receive financial aid for a maximum of 150% of the published length of the educational program.

-WSU students have 189 attempted credit hours in which to complete a bachelor’s degree, 94 attempted credit hours in which to complete an associate’s degree, and 45 credit hours in which to complete an institutional certificate.
+For example, WSU students have 189 attempted credit hours in which to complete a bachelor’s degree, 96 attempted credit hours in which to complete an associate’s degree, and 45 credit hours in which to complete an institutional certificate if that certificate program requires 30 credits.
+Graduate/master's programs are measured in time frame.
+If a master's program is a 2-year program students must complete the program within 150% of the calendar time.
 Students exceeding the maximum time frame will be denied financial aid unless they regain eligibility.

 If you pursue a double major or complete all the requirements for a degree but continue to take classes, you may be denied financial aid and asked to provide a reason for continued eligibility.

 Credits taken during part-time attendance, transfer credits, credits where the student did not receive financial aid, repeated credits, credits resulting in a W, UW, E, I, AU, or NC grades, noncredit remedial courses, all count as attempted hours for maximum time frame purposes.
 Summer semester is treated like a regular semester.
 Changing your major or degree can affect your maximum time frame, as your attempted credit count does not start over when you change your degree.